20 Warning Signs of a Toxic Love Relationship

 The following are 20 common indicators of being in a toxic romantic relationship.

-20 signs you might be in a toxic romantic relationship:
+Commmon signs of a toxic relationship:

 2. You want him/her to change, but change never occurs- and if it does, it is short-lived.